MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-reconcile-payments-auto-application.md

 > [!NOTE]
 >   If you do not want to reconcile the bank account from the **Payment Reconciliation Journal** page, then you must use the **Bank Acc.
 Reconciliation** page.
 For more information, see [Reconcile Bank Accounts](bank-how-reconcile-bank-accounts-separately.md).

-## <a name="see-related-microsoft-trainingtrainingmodulesuse-journals-dynamics--business-central" />See related [Microsoft training](/training/modules/use-journals-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingmodulesuse-journals-dynamics-365-business-central" />See related [Microsoft training](/training/modules/use-journals-dynamics-365-business-central/)

 ## <a name="see-also" />See also